Ready To Start & Monetize Your Blog?!

 I lived with the Korean family for several months in Hollywood, helped them with their store, shadowed them, learning how they started their business and how they grew it with a small investment.
 I tagged along on their fashion-picking trips to Santee Alley each weekend.

 When it was time to head back to Canada after 6 months, I felt a sense of determination to grow my business.
 Although I wasn’t sure what my business was exactly, just yet.
 And I wouldn’t figure it out for several more years.
+I continued to run the drop shipping store and blog for fun in the meantime.

 I was back in Vancouver, facing expensive rent.
 Bills were adding up.
 The California dream was over.